 - Discuss ADR in sports.

-SM 201 Introduction to Sport Management
+SPMT 201 Introduction to Sport Management

 This course provides information about the administration of athletic, fitness, and wellness facilities, and proper organizational, administrative, supervisory, and leadership procedures will be covered.
 Topics include, but are not limited to: sport industry segment, intercollegiate athletics, professional sport, fitness, recreation, budgeting, facility management, legal issues, record keeping, insurance, and technology in these settings.